davidwrede/chef-web-docs-1/includes_ctl_chef_backend/includes_ctl_chef_backend_tail.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_chef_backend_tail

-Use the ``tail`` subcommand to follow all of the logs for all services on a machine in the |chef server| backend HA cluster.
+Use the ``tail`` subcommand to follow all of the logs for all services on a machine in the Chef server backend HA cluster.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: